When Do People Need to Consider Repiping?

 What Is Repiping?

-Repiping is the replacement of existing pipes within an existing structure but not necessarily replacing everything, such as brackets and faucets.
+Repiping is the process of replacing existing pipes within a structure.
+Repiping does not necessarily replacing everything in the building, since brackets and faucets may not need to be replaced.
 When should you consider repiping?

 Repiping is standard when an old well pipe is cracked or literally worn away.
 You may need to repipe your existing water well to meet new environmental standards.
 This is especially true if you have old lead pipes in the well and need to upgrade it to PVC, polyethylene or even steel pipes.
 You need to have the home repiped to replace polybutylene pipe, which is known to suffer catastrophic failures.